jollytoad/ahx/docs/css_rules.md

 ### --ahx-slot-name

-Assign a slot name to the first matched element, this will be the target of any top-level elements with an `ahx-slot` attribute from a response.
+Assign a slot name to the elements, this will be the target of any top-level elements with an `ahx-slot` attribute from a response.

 This is an alternative to [hx-swap-oob](https://htmx.org/attributes/hx-swap-oob).